bhkangw/FacialLogging/README.md

 2. start a virtual environment in python3 by doing: `py -3 -m venv FaceLoginEnv`
 3. enter your virtual environment by running: `. ./FaceLoginEnv/Scripts/activate`
 4. install the requirements from **r.txt** using the command: `pip install -r r.txt`

+## Running the Project
+This project requires three things to be run:
+1. Navigate from the root directory back into **"./client/WebApp/"** and run the command `ng build` note you must have angular cli tools installed globally or locally.
+Currently the package name is `@angular/cli`"
+2. Once that finishes building, navigate from the root directory into **"./server/intermediary/"** and run the command `ts-node ./server.ts`.
+If everything is successful a listening message should be displayed
+3. Navigate from the root directory into **./server/ml/** and run the command `py -3 server.py`.
+4. If the project is all up and running successfully attempt going to localhost on port 8000 and try it out!

 ## Architecture
 - Implemented in the MEAN MVVC Architecture with a Flask microservice for OpenCV